georgeboot/lighthouse-docs/docs/api-directives.md

 }
 ```

-By default, this looks for an Eloquent model in the configured default namespace, with the same
+By default, Lighthouse looks for an Eloquent model in the configured default namespace, with the same
 name as the returned type.
 You can overwrite this by setting the `model` argument.

 ```graphql